Crist Brothers: Impact Wrestling (2017–2020)

 On August 17, 2017, at Destination X, Dave and Jake Crist made their Impact Wrestling debut under the name Ohio Versus Everything (oVe), defeating Jason Cade and Zachary Wentz.
 At Victory Road, they defeated The Latin American Xchange (Ortiz and Santana) to win the GFW World Tag Team Championship.
 During their reign, the championship was renamed as the Impact World Tag Team Championship.
 On the October 12 episode of Impact!, LAX invoked their rematch clause by challenging oVe to a 5150 Street Fight at Bound for Glory.

 At Bound for Glory on November 5, Sami Callihan would debut as well as establish his alliance with The Crist Brothers by helping them defeat LAX, with Jake Crist low blowing Ortiz before Callihan delivered a piledriver through a table for the win.
-They proceeded to attack LAX after the match, resulting in a double turn, turning heel in the process.
+They proceeded to attack LAX after the match, resulting in a double turn, with oVe turning from a face tag team into a heel faction also including Callihan.
 On the January 4, 2018 episode of Impact!, they lost the title to LAX, ending their reign at 164 days.
-The Crist Brothers and Callihan then formed a faction, which Madman Fulton would later join in March 2019.
+The Crist Brothers and Callihan were later joined by Madman Fulton in March 2019.

 On the July 26, 2019 episode of Impact!, Jake Crist defeated Rich Swann to win the Impact X Division Championship.
 Jake then retained his title in a five-way match at Unbreakable and against Rich Swann on the August 23 episode of Impact!.
 At Bound for Glory, Jake lost the X Division Championship to Ace Austin in an intergender ladder match also involving Tessa Blanchard, Daga, and Acey Romero, ending his reign at 93 days.

 In June 2020, Dave Crist was accused of sexual assault by his ex-girlfriend in the Speaking Out movement.
-On June 22, Dave was released from his contract.
-The mounting concerns around unprofessional behavior in the ring (refusing to apologize for causing injuries, being forced out of the locker room, etc).
+On June 22, due to the allegations as well as mounting concerns around unprofessional behavior in the ring (refusing to apologize for causing injuries, being forced out of the locker room, etc), Dave was released from his contract.
 On December 15, Jake announced his departure from the company.

 On the September 2, 2021 episode of Impact!, Jake answered Josh Alexander's open challenge for the X Division Championship in a losing effort.
+On May 26, 2023, at Under Siege, Jake was revealed as the mystery partner of Rich Swann and Sami Callihan, defeating The Design (Deaner, Angels, and Kon).